FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 ✅ User Authentication with server.js file with port XXXX to authedicate the users

 Added:
+➡️ Next plans:
+➡️ Ability to change Title & Game from the panel for each platform
+✅ (30/06) Created for twitch [ update game and title ] but not added on panel yet
+✅ (30/06) Created for trovo [ update game and title ] but not added on panel yet

 ✅ (28/6) Fixed minor bugs on (Manage your Streams)
 ✅ (16/6) Payments & activation for user after the confirmed payment